-There are families, there are community groups, there are churches, there are clubs, there are individuals etc. All of these perform different types of work to get outcomes which are not aiming for exchange value directly.
-These exist in a broader context of the core of economics being capitalist and are therefore configured by them, but capitalism does not subsume them and so far no mode of production has subsumed all social relations (a truly totalising capitalism would be an interesting SciFi dystopia).
+There are families, there are community groups there are churches there are clubs there are individuals etc. All of these perform different types of work to get outcomes which are not aiming for exchange value directly.
+These exist in a broader context of the core of economics being capitalist and are therefore configured by them, but capitalism does not subsume them – no mode of production has subsummed all social relations (as yet – a truly totalising capitalism would be an interesting SciFi dystopia).

 In the LTV housework is like mushrooms which grow in the woods – it is treated as an external resource that is utilised but which is not commoditised.
 These things however can be commoditised, and in many case childcare, washing, cooking and cleaning have been increasingly commoditised over the last century.
 Even the reproduction of humans themselves in sperm-banks and surrogate mothers has demonstrated commoditisation.

-The confusion of the purpose of the LTV has lead to calls for wages for housework and other similar such demands that tend towards the commoditisation of these spheres of activity.
+The confusion of the purpose of the LTV has lead to calls for wages for housework and other such demands that are strikingly similar to calls for commoditisation of the sphere of activity.
 We should think seriously if what we want is a deepening of generalised commodity production.

 Everything which is not in capitalism is organised by something else.
 These other bits fall into the more general model of historical materialism and the general social organisation of all labour.
 Part of the task of socialism is to find out how we can generate production on a basis which is not for the sole purpose of profit formation.